 Regulations for the use of information and communications technology (ICT) Facilities provided by STEM Learning Ltd (National STEM Learning Centre).

 This Acceptable Use Policy (AUP) covers the use of the ICT facilities within and provided by STEM Learning Ltd (including the National STEM Learning Centre and Network and all other STEM Learning Ltd programmes).
-They are in place to ensure that all users have reasonable access to the facilities, that their use is within relevant legislation, complies with STEM Learning Ltd’s policies and that all users and providers of the facilities understand and satisfy the responsibilities they bear.
+It is in place to ensure that all users have reasonable access to the facilities, that their use is within relevant legislation, complies with STEM Learning Ltd’s policies and that all users and providers of the facilities understand and satisfy the responsibilities they bear.

 This document gives specific guidance on the acceptable use of ICT facilities and the possible consequences of any misuse.
 It is not a complete statement of the current law.